YeeFunny/Face-Clustering/README.md

 Clone the FaceNet [repo](https://github.com/davidsandberg/facenet).

-	Using CLI

 	$ git clone https://github.com/davidsandberg/facenet.git

-Set the python paths
 Set the environment variable PYTHONPATH to point to the src directory of the cloned repo. [...] should be replaced with the directory where the cloned facenet repo resides.

 	$ export PYTHONPATH=[...]/facenet/src